-Current consumption of Fusion Marine stereos
+Current consumption of Fusion marine stereos:

-MS-650/750 and all future marine stereos have the voltage rating of 10.8V to 16V DC.
+MS-650/750 and all future marine stereos have a voltage rating of 10.8V to 16V DC.

 All figures are for head units only.
-Amplifiers will contribute significantly higher current consumptions
+Amplifiers will contribute significantly higher current consumptions.

 The following video demonstrates the simple process of updating the software on either the FUSION 700 or 205 series stereos and any MS-NRX200/i wired remote controls connected to the stereo.

 There are two main types of Antenna supplied for FM/AM reception in a marine environment.

 The first is a "Ground Dependent" Antenna.
 This is designed to be used where the antenna base is in contact with a metal surface such as steel or aluminium that has a surface area of 0.5m² or greater.
 This is a ground plane and the antenna depends on it for reception signal strength, so if it is fitted on a vessel without this, you will get very poor reception.

 The second is a "Ground Independent" antenna.
 This is suitable for non-metal vessels and where a ground plane is not required.